I am a molecular virologist, with a strong passion for global public health, science communication and online education.

 I have a profound interest in science communication and in making complex scientific concepts accessible to the public.
 If you are interested in staying up to date with what I post, blog or vlog about, you can follow me on the following social media platforms:

-In August 2015, I was selected by Nature Middle East as one of top six science communicators to follow in the Arab World.
+In August 2015, I was selected by Nature Middle East as one of top five science communicators to follow in the Arab World.